Skip to product information

 In Anne Schreiber's work, it is the finely composed, diverse color beams that gently introduce the viewer to the fusion of the individual layers of color.
 In other works, whether on cotton or wood, it is the clear separation of the colors; their juxtaposition by means of radical cuts.

-With her pictures from the “Sea Veins” series, Aya Onodera takes us into the depths of the sea and shows sinking, life, death, the transmigration of souls and the unconscious.
+With her pictures from the “Sea Veins” series, Aya Onodera takes us into the depths of the sea and shows sinking, life, death, transmigration of souls and the unconscious.
 Her works radiate pure beauty and intensity and allow the viewer to sink into blue worlds full of grace.

 In Minyoung Park's work, the viewer is immersed in Berlin's Grunewald forest.
 Her pictures were created with the desire to present themselves free of myths and without the scope for interpretation of a particular national identity.
 The feelings for the forest are the focus and the artist conveys this mood through wonderfully light abstraction.